deric/GraphViz-sty/README.md

 1. Make folder ~/Library/texmf/tex/latex if it doesn't already exist.
 2. Drag and drop graphviz.sty to that folder.

-Or for the Terminally ill:
+Or for with the terminal:

     $ mkdir -p ~/Library/texmf/tex/latex
     $ cp graphviz.sty ~/Library/texmf/tex/latex

+3. run
+    $ texhash

 Usage
 -----